carlanton/nomad-docker-wrapper/README.md

 ## Requirements

- * The Docker socket must listen on unix:///var/run/docker.sock
+ * The Docker socket must listen on a unix socket

 ## Building